X

 In Matsumoto we'll visit Matsumoto Castle,* the oldest and one of the most complete and beautiful among Japan's original castles (not a post-war reconstruction).
 It is a "hirajiro" -- a castle built on plains rather than on a hill or mountain.
 Matsumoto Castle is unique for having both a secondary donjon and a turret adjoined to its main keep.
 The castle structures, in combination with their characteristic black wainscoting, give off an air of grandeur and poise.

 With a shift of gears, our next stop is the Daio Wasabi Farm, one of Japan's largest wasabi farms with multiple large fields and a meticulously maintained network of small streams that constantly provides each wasabi plant with clear, flowing water from the Northern Alps.
 Only under such pristine conditions is wasabi cultivation possible.
 An idyllic scene of old-fashioned, wooden water wheels alongside the river can also be enjoyed from the walking trails.
 The water wheels were constructed here for the filming of Kurosawa Akira's "Dreams" in 1989 and have been left standing.
-A shop sells a dizzying array of wasabi products to take home with you.

 Back in the city, we also visit Zenkoji Temple, founded in 642 when Yoshimitsu Honda enshrined a Buddhist image at the present site.
 Nagano City evolved as a temple town around Zenkoji, one of Japan's most popular temples.